Was it drugs? Toxic mold? Household poisons? Foul play?

-In January 2010, Monjack and Sharon Murphy sat down with Larry King.
+In January 2010, Monjack and Sharon sat down with Larry King.

 "You wake up in the morning and it's like a rebirth," Monjack said. "...Your dreams, be they good or bad, when you wake up and I reach out to touch or hold my wife and she isn't there."

-He also continued to insist that Murphy didn't suffer from anorexia, a rumor that had plagued her for years, and she was not using illegal drugs.
+He also continued to insist that Brittany didn't suffer from anorexia, a rumor that had plagued her for years, and she was not using illegal drugs.

 On Feb.
 25, 2010, Murphy's death was officially ruled an accident, caused by pneumonia, anemia and multiple drug intoxication.
 Her type of severe iron deficiency, the autopsy report explained, "leads to a weakened state of health and would increase her vulnerability to infection."